Grant Reporting Guidelines

 (Please note, we recommend first saving these templates to your desktop as "Excel Macro-Enabled Workbook" files, rather than opening them directly in the browser.)

-- "Endowment Financial Report" for grants that include endowment funds
+- "Endowment Financial Report" for endowment and matching endowment funds